-The Bank has an orderly credit methodology regarding environmental risks, intended to monitor credit loss risks, which might be caused as a result of directives relating to environmental hazard and enforcement of such directives (e.g.: deterioration in the business condition of a customer due to penalties imposed for noncompliance with the provisions of the law).
-As part of this methodology, an evaluation process of the level of environmental risk had been defined in respect of customers in sectors that might be exposed to environmental risks, and of the risk management quality of such customers.
-This process is conducted upon the granting of credit and upon the periodic review of the quality of customers and of the collateral provided by them and in accordance with the materiality level, with special reference to customers having a high potential for environmental risk.
+The Bank has an organized credit methodology regarding environmental risks that is intended to monitor the risk of credit losses that might be caused as a result of provisions pertaining to environmental quality hazards and the enforcement of such provisions (such as a deterioration in a customer's business position due to penalties resulting from non-compliance with the provisions of the law).
+Within the framework of the methodology, the Bank has defined an evaluation process for the environmental risk level of customers in economic sectors that might be exposed to environmental risks and for the quality of risk management conducted by these customers.
+This process is conducted upon the granting the credit and at the time of the periodic assessment of the quality of customers and the quality of the collateral and in accordance with the level of materiality.